squarepupil/website-pages/src/pages/detailed.md

 This is not to be underestimated.
 Our students enjoy coming to school.
 It is a place of safety, despite the unknowns.
 It is their second home.

+END

 ## Hard Work

+ABS

-++This is a hard school.
-Our students are creating who they are and that is a very hard task.++
+This is a hard school.
+Our students are creating who they are and that is a very hard task.

+BODY

 Our school offers a very demanding education.
 That which happens within our walls is authentic.
 This includes things perceived as kind, agreeable, and